Deep K-SVD Denoising: Experimental Results

 In Tables \ref{table-BSD}, \ref{table-BSD-SSIM} and \ref{table-Set12} we compare\footnote{The results in these tables corresponding to BM3D and WNNM have been taken from \cite{liu2018non} and \cite{zhang2018ffdnet}, respectively.} LKSVD with the two original K-SVD versions ($\mbox{KSVD}_1$ and $\mbox{KSVD}_2$) and two leading classic denoising algorithms, BM3D \cite{dabov2007video} and WNNM \cite{gu2014weighted}.
 Tables \ref{table-BSD} and \ref{table-BSD-SSIM} refer to the BSD68 test-set (one showing PSNR and the other SSIM quality measures) and Table \ref{table-Set12} shows the Set12 results (PSNR only).
 In this comparison, LKSVD is set to use the same patch and dictionary sizes as in $\mbox{KSVD}_1$ and $\mbox{KSVD}_2$ from \cite{elad2006image}, namely $p=64$ and $m=256$.
-Also, LKSVD applies $T=7$ unfolded iterations of ISTA, and $K=3$ EPLL-like denoising rounds.
+Also, LKSVD applies $T=7$ unfolded iterations of ISTA, and $K=3$ EPLL-like denoising rounds.{\footnote{We have explored the case when the weights are not shared between the different EPLL-like updates, and we have observed a small improvement of $0.1-0.2$dB over the reported results.
+Thus, we omit this option in our presentation. }}

 A clear conclusion from the above tables is the fact that LKSVD is much better performing compared to the classic K-SVD, be it the universal dictionary approach or the image adaptive one.
 Indeed, the PSNR BSD68 results suggest that LKSVD is better than BM3D (by $\sim0.5$dB) and WNNM (by $\sim0.1$dB) as well.
-Table \ref{table-Set12} displays a slightly different story, where LKSVD is still better performing compared to BM3D, while being slightly weaker than the WNNM.
-Recall that BM3D and WNNM both leverage non-local self-similarity, which gives them an edge over K-SVD.
-In addition, these two methods have been tuned for best results for this test set (see in particular their exceptional results for \textsf{Lena} and \textsf{Barbara}).
+Table \ref{table-Set12} zooms-in on this comparison, by comparing the various K-SVD versions (image-adaptive dictionary, universally trained dictionary, and the learned mode proposed in this work) on the images in set12.
+As can be seen, the learned scheme is consistently superior to its predecessors, apart from on the image \textsf{Barbara}, where the image adaptive dictionary seems to perform better.
+This is expected due to the unique textures and their quantities in this image, which our universal network is not accommodating properly.
 As a final note we add that Table \ref{table-BSD-SSIM} shows that the ordering of the methods remains the same as we move from PSNR to the SSIM quality measure, which explains our choice to use PSNR for the rest of the experiments.

 We proceed by exploring the effect of $p$ (patch size), $m$ (dictionary size) and $K$ (number of denoising steps) on the LKSVD performance.
 We denote by $\text{LKSVD}_{K,p,m}$ the result for the proposed architecture with these specified parameters.
 Table \ref{table-compared-struct} presents the obtained results for the two benchmarks (BSD68 and Set12) and a noise level of $\sigma=25$.
 As can be seen, even with $[p,m,K]=[64,256,1]$, LKSVD is markedly better than the classic K-SVD.
 As $K$ grows, the performance improves by $\sim0.1$dB per each additional denoising round.
 A boost in performance is also obtained when growing the patch-size to $16\times 16$ while preserving the redundancy factor of the dictionary.
 This also shows that the proposed scheme has the capacity to yield results that go beyond the ones reported in Tables \ref{table-BSD} and \ref{table-Set12}.